francoisGu/mobile-shopping-cart/README.md

 6. A mobile user will see a cart icon to show the cart.
 7. A mobile user will use drawer to view the cart.

-## UI/UX
-* This application tries to use the original design in `challenge document`.
-* Responsive view works across mobile and desktop devices.
-* For mobile view, the cart will hide and show a cart icon.
-* A drawer will show if user click on the cart icon in mobile view.

 ## Directory Structure

 ```bash